bsmg/beat-saber-community-wiki/beginners-guide.md

 {.is-danger}

 > The installer only shows mods compatible with the selected game version in the top right corner.
 > Every time the game updates, you will have to run the installer to get all compatible mods.
-As all mods are made by volunteers, you may need to wait for your favorite mod to be fixed for the latest game version.
+> Since mods are made by volunteers, you may need to wait for your favorite mod to be fixed for the latest game version.
 Make sure to check the #server-announcements channel in the discord for the latest updates!
 {.is-warning}

 ## ModSaber Installer